metiviem/rscons/doc/user_guide.md

     library.
   * `SharedObject`, which compiles source files to produce an object file, in a way that is able to be used to create a shared library.
+  * `Size`, which runs the 'size' utility on an executable file.

 ####> The Command Builder